 - Both parents sign in front of a notary public.

-- Send to the Secretary of State of the state where it was notarized (or to the U.S. State Department for federal documents).
+- Send the notarized letter to the Secretary of State of the state where it was notarized (or to the U.S. State Department for federal documents).
+Some states accept walk-in same-day service; most operate by mail with a 2–4 week turnaround.

 - The Secretary of State attaches the apostille certificate.

-- Travel with the original — keep a high-resolution scan as backup.
+- Travel with the original — keep a high-resolution scan in cloud storage as backup.

 Document checklist for travel day